 Check out our buyer’s guide on HD cameras for FPV drones.

-It’s a good idea to get a card that can handle 4K recording, since that is becoming the standard on cameras for FPV.
-Even if you don’t shoot in 2.7K or 4K, but only 1080p, It still makes sense because it’s future-proof and doesn’t actually cost much more.
-For 4K recording, look for SD cards with U3 (or V30) speed rating.
+It’s a good idea to get a card that can handle 4K recording, since that is becoming the standard for FPV HD cameras.
+Even if you don’t shoot in 2.7K or 4K but only 1080p, it still makes sense because it’s future-proof and doesn’t actually cost much more.
+If you just want the cheapest card for 1080p videos (Class 10 or U1 speed should be adequate), Lexar 1000X might be a good option: https://amzn.to/2VnzJg9

 As far as capacity goes, it depends on how much footage you plan to record in one go.
 I will show you how to estimate the amount of footage you can store in an SD later in this article.
 32GB and 64GB are the popular options for FPV.
 The next level up is 128GB but check if your camera supports that.